cycedmund/blackjack-game/README.md

    Once the player decides to "STAND", the dealer will reveal the hole card.
 The dealer must draw cards to obtain a hand value of at least 17, not exceeding 21.
 If the dealer's hand value exceeds 21, the player will be declared the winner and will be paid accordingly.

 7. Results:
    The dealer's hand value will be compared against the player's hand value.
-If the player's hand value is greater than the dealer's hand value, the player will be declared the winner and will receive the corresponding payout.
+If the player's hand value is greater than the dealer's hand value, the player will be declared the winner and will receive the appropriate payout.
 In case both hands have equal values, the game will end in a draw and the player will have their original bet amount returned.

 8. Payout:
    All winning bets are paid even money (1 to 1), except for Blackjack, which pays one-and-a-half times the bet (3 to 2).